saberamini/MapReduceTutorial/README.md

 <img src="HDFS_Success2.jpg" alt="HDFS showing output job" align="middle">

-Now take a look at what you have got.
+Now take a look at the output file that got.
+Remmeber HDFS is not a "regular" file system, you cannot just click and see the results in your regular file system (or even on the administrator site).

 > hadoop fs -cat /output/part-r-00000